Making the UK greener, one house at a time

 Can you buy a solar-powered car?

-A solar-powered car still needs to be something you can find at a local dealership.
+A solar-powered car is not something you will easily find at a local dealership.
 This is because the costs behind the production of these vehicles are still very high, and only a few big-name manufacturers are putting solar designs into mass production.

 You can, however, get your hands on a solar electric car if you’re willing to stay on a waiting list or put down an upfront reserve payment.
 Only a few companies are developing solar-powered cars or putting them out for production.